dw-data/women-power-africa/README.md

 Following our hypothesis, we set out our analysis to find correlations between the number of women in parliament and different gender equality markers.
 These were selected from United Nations SDG 4 (education) and SDG 5 (gender equality).
 They can be grouped into three axes: education, financial independence, and sexual and bodily autonomy.

+- 'youth literacy': Gender parity index for youth literacy rate is the ratio of females to males ages 15-24 who can both read and write with understanding a short simple statement about their everyday life.

+- 'family planning' or contraception represents the demand for family planning satisfied (% of married women with demand for family planning)

+- 'belief beating' represents the percentage of women ages 15-49 who believe a husband/partner is justified in hitting or beating his wife/partner for any reason

+- The indicator 'refuse sex' measures the percentage of women aged 15-49 who believe that a wife is justified in refusing to have sex with her husband.

+- 'savings' is the percentage of respondents aged 15+ who report saving or setting aside any money at a bank or another type of financial institution in the past year

+- 'landowner' is the proportion of women ages 15-49 or men who own land (either alone, jointly, both alone and jointly).

 Some parameters were pre-selected and eventually discarded from the reporting, either because they were boolean values (true/false), or because the most recent data was over seven years old.
 The discarded categories were: access to abortion, right to divorce, belief that FGM should end, gender violence, women can be head of households, female sole owners.

 # Methodology

-The main analyses have been the calculation of means and averages across time and countries, and the calculation of correlations.
+The main analyses have been the calculation of averages and medians across time and countries, and the calculation of correlations.

+We have chosen to calculate the median, the middle value in a dataset, to avoid the interference of outliers, in the cases where there the dataset presented extreme values.

 ## Correlations